Schweizer SGS 1-34

 The Schweizer SGS 1-34 is a United States Standard Class, single-seat, high-wing glider built by Schweizer Aircraft of Elmira, New York.

 The 1-34 was designed over a number of years in the mid-1960s and first flew in 1969.

-By the time the 1-34 was introduced it was no longer competitive in the Standard Class, but has proven very successful as a club aircraft.
+By the time the 1-34 was introduced it was no longer competitive in the Standard Class, but has proven very successful as a club aircraft, being a great "step-up" sailplane for post-solo students and accomplished pilots.